naufiero/abaco/docs/developer_docs.md

 file from on the host.
 In the local development docker-compose file, we set the abaco_conf_host_path based on the variable "abaco_path", which should be a directory containing a config file (for example, the github project root).
-For example, to get started locally, once can put `export abaco_path=$(pwd)` from within the project root and the compose file will use the local-dev.conf file there (see the Abaco README.rst in the project root).
+For example, to get started locally, once can put `export abaco_path=$(pwd)` from within the project root and the compose file will use the local-dev.conf file there (see the Abaco README.md in the project root).

 The abaco.conf file in the project root should be self documenting and contain all possible options.
 Here we want to highlight some of the bigger, more important config options